checkedc/checkedc-clang/clang/docs/checkedc/Setup-and-Build.md

 ## Building an LLVM package.

 If you would like to build an LLVM package, first follow the steps in setting up a build directory for building a package.
-On Windows, install [NSIS](http://nsis.sourceforge.net).
-Change directory to your build directory, and run
+On both Windows and Linux, change directory to the build directory, and run ninja package

-	msbuild PACKAGE.sln /p:Configuration=Release /p:CL_MPCount=3 /m

-On UNIX, run

-	make -j nnn package

-where `nnn` is replaced by the number of CPU cores that your computer has.

 ## Updating sources to the latest sources for LLVM/Clang